Tintin2710/projet_DSSP/README.md

-# projet
+# DSSP

 ## Description
-This project is a Python-based tool for predicting and evaluating the secondary structure of proteins using hydrogen bond detection and energy calculations.
-The tool compares the predicted secondary structure with the DSSP-assigned secondary structure to calculate accuracy, helix sensitivity, and beta-sheet sensitivity.
+This is a Python program to implement the DSSP method, implementinger its ability to use atomic coordinate data to identify hydrogen bonds and assign secondary structure elements to protein residues.
+Finally the predicted secondary structure is compared to the secondary structure assigned by DSSP to derive accuracy, helix sensitivity and β-sheet sensitivity.

 ## Features
 - **Main chain Atom Extraction.** : The file `read_pdb_structure.py` contains the ReadPdbStructure class which can extract the main chain atoms (N, CA, C, O) from PDB file.